sqlite/sqlite/autosetup/README.md

   `show-notices` is called or the next time autosetup would output something.
-This can be used to generate warnings between a "checking for..." message and its resulting "yes/no/whatever" message in such a way as to not spoil layout of such messages.
+This can be used to generate warnings between a "checking for..." message and its resulting "yes/no/whatever" message in such a way as to not spoil the layout of such messages.

 <a name="tclcompat"></a>
 Ensuring TCL Compatibility